Motion of no confidence: European Union

 The European Parliament can dismiss the European Commission, the executive body of the European Union, through a successful motion of no confidence, which requires a two-thirds vote.
 A successful vote on the motion leads to the resignation of the entire Commission.

 Germany

 In Germany, a vote of no confidence in the federal chancellor requires the opposition, on the same ballot, to propose a candidate of its own whom it wants the federal president to appoint as its successor.
 Thus, a motion of no confidence may be brought forward only if there is a positive majority for the new candidate.
 The idea was to prevent the state crises that occurred near the end of the German Weimar Republic.
 Frequently, chancellors were then turned out of the office without their successors having enough parliamentary support to govern.
-Unlike the British system, chancellors do not have to resign in response to the failure of a vote of confidence if it has been initiated by them, rather than by the parliamentary opposition, but they may ask the president to call general elections, a request that the president decides on whether to fulfill.
+Unlike the British system, chancellors do not have to resign in response to the failure of a vote of confidence if it has been initiated by them, rather than by the parliamentary opposition, but they may ask the president to call general elections, a request that the president decides on whether to fulfil.